| The

 the need for labour, and the use of VCR's and microcomputers

 has become commonplace in many homes and businesses.
+Unfortunately, there is a negative side to

 technological progress.
 The introduction of nuclear weapons,